 Substitute breadcrumbs for oats (or gluten-free breadcrumbs) to make gluten-fee.

-This week I started teaching cooking classes to students at Dawes Elementary School, where for the last four years they have been growing a garden and participating in the Slow Food in Schools, Farm to Table project.
+Nurture is honored to have been involved in teaching cooking classes to students at Dawes Elementary School, where kids have been growing a garden and participating in the Slow Food in Schools, Farm to Table project.

-In my “Cooking Up Wellness” classes we are celebrating fruits and vegetables by making Zucchini Black Bean Burgers and Tomato, Corn, and Mango Salsa.
+In the “Cooking Up Wellness” classes, we celebrate fruits and vegetables by making Zucchini Black Bean Burgers and Tomato, Corn, and Mango Salsa.

-The recipes are simple, affordable and now kid-tested and approved!
+This recipe is simple, affordable, and kid-tested and approved!

 Zucchini Black Bean Burgers